smarki/docs/content/releasenotes/mobile/native-builder.md

 * To simplify custom builds we introduced the `bundle` command.
 With the `bundle` command, you can easily generate a JavaScript bundle without having to go through the whole build process.
 This command will generate an iOS or an Android JavaScript bundle and all the required assets, then output the bundle to the provided path.

 * As Mendix Studio Pro and the Native Builders mature, we will be introducing new dependencies or requirements that might not fare well with older versions.
 For this reason we introduced the mandatory `--mendix-version` arguments for the `regenerate` and `prepare` commands.
 When you provide the Studio Pro version your Mendix project is built with, the Native Builder knows to select the correct version of the Native Template when generating the project.
 Important to know, is that if an unknown version is provided native builder will use the latest available version for creating the repository.

+### Breaking Changes

+Native Builder 3.0.0 is deprecated.
+You will need Native Builder 3.1.0 and up to build new projects against the latest Native Template.

 ### Fixes